HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 }
 ```

 The response returns the `request_id`, a `status` and `message` similar to the response of the `POST /matrix` endpoint.
 If the `status` of the request is `Complete`, then `matrix_url` will be populated with the public S3 download URL to the generated matrix.
 Otherwise, an empty string will be returned and a message explaining the status or an error that interrupted the request.
+For information on expired requests, see [Availability](#availability).

 ### Auxiliary Endpoints